pivotal-sadubois/tanzu-demo-hub/README.md

 This option will install a TKG Management Server (TKGm) on vSphere.
 Only the deployment on [VMware PEZ Cloud Service](https://pez-portal.int-apps.pcfone.io/ "VMware PEZ Cloud") is currently supported.
 The support for other vSphere environments is planned for a later time.

 ## Deployment on VMware H20 Cloud
 The VMware H2O Environment is ideal for a TKG deployment as all components such as Jump Server, DHCP enabled networks etc. has been preconfigured for use.
-From the list of different deployment options choose the 'IaaS Only - vSphere (7.0 U3)' option.
+From the list of different deployment options choose the 'vSphere with Tanzu - AVI - vSphere (7.0.3' option.

 *Deployment Requirements*
-- H2O Environment - (vSphere with Tanzu - AVI - vSphere (7.0.3)
+- H2O Environment - (h20.vmware.com)
 - AWS Route53 Domain (ie. pcfsdu.com)
 - MacBook with Docker Desktop enabled